 The \$40 million decrease in Timeshare sales and services revenue net of direct expenses primarily reflected \$28 million of lower other revenue, net of expenses and \$25 million of lower financing revenue, net of expenses, partially offset by \$8 million of higher development revenue net of product costs and marketing and selling costs and \$5 million of higher services revenue, net of expenses.
 The \$28 million decrease in other revenue, net of expenses primarily reflected a \$15 million unfavorable variance from an adjustment to the Marriott Rewards liability in the prior year and, to a lesser extent the impact of the spin-off in 2011 as well as lower resales revenue, net of expenses due to lower closings.
-The \$25 million decrease in financing revenue, net of expenses due to lower closings.
-The \$25 million decrease in financing revenue, net of expenses due to lower and the prior year, partially offset by lower 2011 sales volumes as well as the impact of the spin-off.
+The \$25 million decrease in financing revenue, net of expenses primarily reflected decreased interest income due to the spin-off as well as lower notes receivable balances.
+Higher development revenue net of product costs and marketing and selling costs primarily reflected favorable variance from a net \$12 million reserve in the prior year, partially offset by lower 2011 sales volumes as well as the impact of the spin-off.